typedb/typedb-docs/06-management/01-database.md

 ---

 ## What is a Database?
-A database is the outermost container for data in a Grakn knowledge graph, corresponding closely to a relational _database_.
+A database is the outermost container for data in a Grakn knowledge graph.
 As per a relational database, it is commonly known to be good practice to create a single database per application, but it is absolutely fine to create as many databases as your application needs.
 As a rule of thumb, it is recommended to start off with one database and create more if the requirement arises.

 <div class="note">
 [Important]